helixsoftco/wagtail-webpack-dokku/README.md

 ## Production Deployment: ##

-The project is dokku ready, this are the steps to deploy it in your dokku server:
+The project is dokku ready, these are the steps to deploy it in your dokku server:

 #### Server Side: ####

-> This docs does not cover dokku setup, you should already have configured the initial dokku config including ssh keys
+> These docs do not cover dokku setup, you should already have configured the initial dokku config including ssh keys

-Create app and configure postgres:
+Create the app and configure postgres:
 ```
 dokku apps:create project_name
 dokku postgres:create project_name